 Most important is the renovation of the farmland – a legacy we leave to the next generation in the widest sense of the term; a legacy to humanity of restoring, regenerating and revitalising through the work of organic and biodynamic agriculture, rather than poisoning.
 The result of this work is more difficult to see at a glance than a building renovation, but it can be seen in the health of our vines and tasted in Feely natural, organic and biodynamic wines.

-See our retrospective of the major projects and achievements over the years.
+Shortly we’ll follow this post with a retrospective of the major projects and achievements over the years.